jpane24/code-qa/README.md

 ## Setup

-This is not a R package so you don't need to install anything additional until we get to package dependencies.
-However, whether (recommended) you create your repository mimicking the setup in this repository or you clone this repository to your local machine and start your new project from there, the setup of your repository is critical.
+This is not an R package so you don't need to install anything additional until we get to package dependencies.
+However, whether(recommended) you create your repository mimicking the setup in this repository or you clone this repository to your local machine and start your new project from there, the setup of your repository is critical.

 Notice that within this repository there are only a few files/folders on the landing page: